- Clinical Studies

 - Rostock International Parkinson's Disease Study (ROPAD)

 Summary and Rationale

-The Rostock International Parkinson’s Disease Study (ROPAD) is a global observational study focusing on the genetics in Parkinson’s disease (PD).
-The study aims at investigating the genetic background of PD patients for a better understanding of disease development, diagnosis, and treatment.
-The study will involve up to 10,000 participants over two years, with the overall aim of identifying 1,500 LRRK2-positive patients.
+The Rostock International Parkinson's Disease Study (ROPAD) is a global observational study focusing on the role of genetics in Parkinson's disease (PD).
+The major goal of the study is to characterize the genetics of PD to establish a better understanding of the disease progression, diagnosis, and treatment.
+Throughout this study, 10,000 participants from around the world, made up of PD patients and individuals at high risk of developing PD, will be tested over a period of two years – with the overall aim of identifying 1,500 LRRK2-positive participants.

-PD can be caused by genetic mutations, but it is thought to result more frequently from an interaction between genetic and environmental factors.
-In recent years, a growing number of PD related genes have been described - including LRRK2 and GBA.
-Thus, the identification of new genes and new mutations associated with PD will not only improve our understanding of the underlying molecular mechanisms, but may lead to the development of new drugs and treatments.
+PD can be caused by several factors, including environmental factors, genetics, and aging.
+In recent years, a growing number of PD related genes have been described – including LRRK2 and GBA.
+Thus, the identification of new genes and mutations associated with PD will not only improve our understanding of the underlying molecular mechanisms, but may also lead to the development of new drugs and treatments.

-- In case of LRRK2 mutation, the participant may be offered participation in future clinical studies with our partner (Denali Therapeutics Inc / California, US), who is developing investigational therapies for the treatment of neurodegenerative and other human diseases.
+In the case of a LRRK2 mutation, the participant may be offered participation in future clinical studies.

 Number of participants: 10,000 participants

 Objectives: Epidemiological analysis of the prevalence of LRRK2-positive patients and of patients with PD-related gene alterations (other than LRRK2 gene) in a cohort of PD patients